7 Hazing Tragedies That Spurred Harsher Anti-Hazing Laws in 9 States

-Most recent is Tim’s Law, signed in October, which was inspired by the tragic hazing death of Penn State pledge Timothy Piazza.
+Tim’s Law, inspired by the tragic hazing death of Penn State student Timothy Piazza, has been enacted in both Pennsylvania and New Jersey.

 Photos and VideosView Slideshow